Whiteknight/CastIron/README.md

 CastIron is a micro-ORM which focuses on power, flexibility, modularity, usability, and the **Query Object** pattern.
 These are the central design goals, the relative prioritization of which separates it from other Micro-ORMs.

 CastIron is written in a provider-agnostic way using abstractions from `System.Data` instead of concrete classes.
-The CastIron project offers providers for multiple database types. **CastIron.Sql** targets Microsoft SQL Server and **CastIron.Sqlite** targets SQLite.
-Other providers are in development.
+The CastIron project offers providers for multiple database types:

+1. **CastIron.Sql** targets Microsoft SQL Server
+1. **CastIron.Sqlite** targets SQLite.
+1. **CastIron.Postgres** targets PostgreSQL

 ## Get Started